Kirk-Patrick/PHP-Consume-Wcf-Service/README.md

-# PHP-CONSUME-WCF-Service
+# PHP-Cosume-Wcf-Service
-Illustrate using a php Soap Clientr to consume a wcf service
+Illustrate using a php Soap Client to consume a wcf service.